Social Science ✓ ACE & NCCRS Approved 🎓 3 Credit Hours 🕐 12 min read

 View the full Introduction to Psychology syllabus

-Self-paced · ACE & NCCRS approved · Transfer to 1,700+ colleges · $250 per course
+Self-paced · ACE & NCCRS approved · Accepted at cooperating universities worldwide · $250 per course

 View Course Syllabus →

-Why Take This Course Outside Your University
+Why Consider Taking This Course Outside Your University?

 3 steps to earn transfer credit with UPI Study